xuantruongyen/nhanh.vn/docs/order/link.md

 # Listen link

-Link listen config cho shop
+Config webhooks listen URL

 ## Request {#request}

-* Nhanh.vn send a POST request to your listen URL.
+* You can send a POST request to change your listen URL.
 See [common request params](/docs/api.md#request)

 * The data structure of an config: